Planning Greenplum System Expansion

 - Uncompressed append-optimized tables expand 10% faster than heap tables.

-- zlib-compressed append-optimized tables expand at a significantly slower rate than uncompressed append-optimized tables, potentially up to 80% slower.
+- Append-optimized tables that are defined to use data compression expand at a significantly slower rate than uncompressed append-optimized tables, potentially up to 80% slower.

 - Systems with data compression such as ZFS/LZJB take longer to redistribute.